Wundowie charcoal iron and wood distillation plant: Initial operation

 On 22 January 1948, the Wundowie blast furnace produced its first iron.
-The smelting works were officially opened on 15 April 1948, by the new Premier of WA, Ross McLarty.
+The smelting works were officially opened on 15 April 1948, by the new Premier of Western Australia, Ross McLarty.
 The wood distillation products refinery did not commence operating until January 1950.

-It was expected that the entire output of 10,000 tons of iron per annum would be taken "by the local foundries and the Chamberlain tractor project at Welshpool".
+It was expected that the entire output of 10,000 tons of iron per annum would be taken by the local foundries and the Chamberlain tractor project at Welshpool.

 Difficulties experienced by the State Electricity Commission meant that the plant had to commence operating without its connection to the main grid.
 There were power shortages, until the grid connection became operational in October 1950.
 The plant used two forms of on-site power generation: steam and diesel.
 Two Babcock & Wilcox boilers were installed, capable of using four different kinds of fuel: blast furnace gas, wood, sawdust and tar.
 These different materials could be used separately or together.
 The steam generated by the boilers operated a 250 kW turbogenerator.
-Once the state grid supplied power, this generator continued to supply power to all the "continuous" processes on the site, such as the retorts, the blast furnace and the townsite.
+Once the state grid supplied power, this generator continued to supply power to all the continuous processes on the site, such as the retorts, the blast furnace and the townsite.
 The supply grid powered the sawmills and the ore crushing equipment.
 Two diesel generators were available on stand-by.

 Enhancement and expansion

 The ore deposit at Wundowie was less extensive and more variable than initially thought and, from 1950, ore to mix with it was sourced from Koolyanobbing.
 By April 1951, the Board had decided to use Koolyanobbing ore exclusively; plant to process the ore was built at Koolyanobbing, from where it was sent by truck to Southern Cross where it was loaded onto trains.
 The Koolyanobbing ore had a significantly higher iron content.

-Iron "pigs" were originally cast in sand moulds.
+Iron pigs were originally cast in sand moulds.
 The consistency of the pig's size, weight, and silica content was improved when pig-casting machine was put into operation in 1952.

 Iron from the plant was used in the production of Chamberlain tractors.
 By 1955, the plant was having trouble fulfilling its orders.

-During the period from the 1953 election to the 1959 election, Albert Hawke—member for Northam, who had been a force behind the establishment of the plant—was the Premier of Western Australia, something that was a favourable circumstance for the expansion of the plant at Wundowie.
-During 1955, the Board discussed expanding the plant with the Premier, and cabinet approved the expansion of the industry in May 1956; £300,000 was allocated for the expansion, which consisted of two new retorts, a second blast furnace, and associated equipment.
+During the period from the 1953 election to the 1959 election, Bert Hawke—member for Northam, who had been a force behind the establishment of the plant—was the Premier of Western Australia, something that was a favourable circumstance for the expansion of the plant at Wundowie.
+During 1955, the board discussed expanding the plant with the premier, and cabinet approved the expansion of the industry in May 1956; £300,000 was allocated for the expansion, which consisted of two new retorts, a second blast furnace, and associated equipment.

 The second blast furnace entered service in early 1958 and the additional retorts were put into full operation in 1959.
 The production level for 1958/59 was 24,330 tons.
 In the following year, production levels had risen to 47,534 tons.